 The Committee places a high priority on proposals from new faculty and faculty who have not previously received a faculty research award.
 Applications for funding of projects that were funded in a prior year are discouraged.
 The Committee encourages proposals submitted by teams of researchers across departments.
 If a proposal is submitted by a committee member, the proposal will be evaluated in the absence of the committee member.

 It should be noted that Faculty Research Grants are considered "seed money," and that review of applications places stress on the originality of applications in their approach to the research topic.
 Applications that appear to duplicate previously-funded projects will not be considered.

 After all proposals are evaluated, the recommendations of the Faculty Research Committee will be forwarded by the Chair to the Provost and Vice President for Academic and Student Affairs for approval.
 The principal investigator will be notified in writing of the Provost and Vice President of Academic Affairs' decision.
 Members of the Committee will not discuss recommendations with the principal investigator or other parties outside of the Faculty Research Committee.
 Any questions should be referred to the Chair of the Faculty Research Committee.

-The principal investigator/research coordinator may appeal decisions that represent a denial of funding to the Vice President for Academic and Student Affairs.
-A formal written appeal must be filed within fourteen days after notification of the decision not to fund a research project has been received.
+The principal investigator/research coordinator may appeal decisions that represent a denial of funding to the Provost and Vice President for Academic and Student Affairs.
+A formal written appeal must be filed within 14 days after notification of the decision not to fund a research project has been received.

 REVOCATION OF GRANTS